 Who are we?

-Financial Spectrum Pty Ltd (ABN 65 164 212 524) is an independently owned financial planning service.
+Financial Spectrum Pty Ltd (ABN 65 164 212 524) is a privately owned financial planning service.
 Our priority is to help our clients achieve their financial goals, no matter how big or small, through personal care and coaching.
 We give you strategies to make the most of your situation.

 Financial Spectrum is not owned by the providers of any investment or insurance products or services, so we offer appropriate advice to our clients.
 We are corporate authorised representatives of Spectrum Wealth Advisers (Australian Financial Services Licence No. 334400).